resource0x/concert0x/README.md

 ## Commands

 We opted for keeping UI clean and uncluttered, so instead of complex menus, there's a command line interpreter.
-Commands are distinguished from text messages by first symbol '\' (backslash).
+Commands are distinguished from text messages by first symbol '\\' (backslash).

-When you work with songs, dot passed as song name stands for the last used song name.
+When you work with songs, dot passed as song name stands for the last used song name (e.g. `\play .`)

 **\demo n** - play demo, n=1,2,3.
 Handy if you'd like to find out whether your setup works.